-Immunochromatography is a test format that uses tagged particles as a colour signal rather than an enzyme-catalyzed color change reaction as in ELISA.
-The test uses biologics and tagged microparticles coated with specific Crypto anti bodies.
+Immunochromatography is a test format that uses tagged particles as a colour signal rather than an enzyme-catalyzed colour change reaction as in ELISA.
+The test uses biologics and tagged microparticles coated with specific Crypto antibodies.

 These ICLF tests are the Rapid tests used in the field.

 PCR or real-time PCR (RT-PCR) is a molecular biology-based diagnostic detection method developed to target specific sequences in the protozoan genome.
 These methods offer highly specific and sensitive assays but are expensive and time-consuming.

 - PCR is the GOLD STANDARD test- are more sensitive with the detection range from 1 to 106oocysts, are relatively rapid, and have the major advantage of speciation which is very important from an epidemiological point.
 This comes with costs and time disadvantages.

 - Dr Liezel Wasserman (Clocolan Veterinary Clinic)